 - Italian seasoning – to add flavour to the sauce

-- Salt and pepper – to season the chicken and the sauce
+- Sea salt and black pepper – to season the chicken and the sauce

 - Cornstarch – added as a slurry to thicken the sauce; be sure it’s a gluten-free variety, if needed.